Our Technology

 Use Cases

-The EverMatrix™ has dozens of applications across diversified therapeutic fields.
-It can be produced in various 2D and 3D forms, enabling the following functions,
+The EverMatrix™ has dozens of potential applications across diversified therapeutic fields.
+It can be produced in various 2D and 3D forms, enabling the following functions, all validated in-vivo:

 Concealment of Implants

-Implants commonly trigger a chronic foreign body response, which could impact or erode adjacent tissue, degrading its functionality.
+Implants trigger a chronic foreign body response, which could impact or erode adjacent tissue while degrading the implant’s functionality.
 The EverMatrix™ is used to conceal implants and “hide” them from the immune system.
-Our method improves retention and reduces complications.
-Our synthetic tissue substitute, the CorNeat EverPatch, has been used to permanently conceal glaucoma drainage devices, replacing degradable tissue grafts.
+The EverMatrix™ improves retention and reduces complications.
+CorNeat Vision developed and is marketing a synthetic tissue substitute, the CorNeat EverPatch, used to conceal glaucoma drainage devices, replacing degradable tissue grafts and thus reducing the risk of their eventual exposure.

 Soft Tissue Repair and Permanent Reinforcement

-The repair of soft tissue trauma relies on numerous solutions in the market today.
-We present a unique approach to this challenge by introducing a non-degradable ECM-like material that provides unprecedented mechanical strength to newly formed tissue.
-Unlike biological scaffolds used for tissue repair, as well as allografts, autografts and xenografts, our underlying, flexible and durable reinforcement patch will function permanently.
-For example, our synthetic gingival reinforcement patch, the CorNeat gPatch, will replace degradable collagen patches and grafts and provide a reliable infrastructure for gingival tissue expected to yield a higher rate of complete (tooth) root coverage (CRC) over time.
-It will improve aesthetics and relieve hypersensitivity.
+Soft tissue trauma repair leverages numerous solutions in the market today.
+CorNeat Vision presents a unique approach to this challenge by introducing a non-degradable ECM-like material that provides unprecedented mechanical strength to newly formed tissue.
+Unlike biological scaffolds used for tissue repair, as well as allografts, autografts and xenografts, our flexible and durable reinforcement patch will remain in the tissue permanently.
+CorNeat Vision, in collaboration with the US Navy, is developing the CorNeat gPatch, a synthetic gingival/jawbone reinforcement patch, aiming to replace degradable collagen patches and grafts and provide reliable infrastructure for gingival tissue growth and osteogenesis and remodeling.
+The CorNeat gPatch is expected to yield higher rates of complete (tooth) root coverage (CRC) over time, jawbone growth, and as a result improve aesthetics, the surgical success rates with dental implants and relief of hypersensitivity.

 Fabrication of Membranes and Tissue Barriers

 Membranes are used in a variety of medical procedures at the interface between two tissue types (i.e., bone and soft tissue) or between tissue and liquid (i.e., aqueous humor, urine, cerebrospinal fluid).
-The EverMatrix™ acts as a barrier, displacing the use of biological materials for this purpose.
-For example, the inlet of our glaucoma shunt, the CorNeat eShunt, serves as a membrane which regulates intraocular pressure.
-The micro-structure of this inlet mimics the trabecular meshwork, an area of tissue in the anterior segment of the eye responsible for drainage of aqueous humor and pressure regulation.
+The EverMatrix™ can be combined with a barrier, displacing the use of biological materials for this purpose.

 Histology

-Below you can see two histopathological images of the synthetic ECM following a few months inside the rabbit ocular tissue, specifically sub-conjunctively.
+Below you can see two images of histopathological slides portraying the synthetic ECM following implantation in the rabbit eye sub-conjunctively.
+Slides show the tissue a few months following the implantation.
 The synthetic ECM is the central layer that is lighter in hue, stained with H&E (Hematoxylin and Eosin).
-Cell nuclei are evident throughout as darker, purple dots, no inflammatory (rejection) response or capsule formation is evident surrounding the device and in some areas capillaries are seen penetrating this matrix.
+Cell nuclei are evident throughout as darker, purple dots.
+No inflammatory (rejection) response or capsule formation is evident surrounding the device and, in some areas, capillaries are seen penetrating this matrix.

 Figure 1: red arrowheads - cell nuclei; light pink - artificial ECM; dark pink - local tissue